Overview

 We review accounts at least annually for clients subscribing to our Comprehensive Portfolio

-Management services which includes any accounts sub-advised by Beacon.
-The nature of these reviews
+Management services which includes any accounts being sub-advised.
+The nature of these reviews is to

 based on market conditions, and investment policies, if applicable.
 Only our Financial Advisors or